Updated February 21, 2018

 These “pay-what-you-wish” museums include NY’s two flagship museums:

 In addition to some of the best museums in New York City, the list includes the Bronx Zoo, NY Aquarium, Brooklyn Academy of Music, and botanical gardens.
-You can spend your entire NYC visit just wandering around museums for free (not that you would).
+You can spend your entire NYC visit just wandering around museums for free.

 Summers at Coney Island